sunitachoudhary0280/voice-command-/README.md

 os and platform: For interacting with the operating system. time and pyautogui: For automating keyboard actions and controlling the browser.
 subprocess: For opening the LinkedIn app on Windows.

+Usage
+Run the Main Script:

+python main.py

+Give Voice Commands:

+Open Browser: Say "open browser" to open Google Chrome with the URL https://www.google.com.
+Open YouTube: Say "open YouTube" to open YouTube in Google Chrome.
+Play a Song: Say "play a song" and then specify the song name when prompted.
+It will search and play the song on YouTube.
+Open LinkedIn: Say "open LinkedIn" to open the LinkedIn app (Windows only).
+Exit: Say "exit" to stop the voice command service.